RaccoonBLR/filmoteka/README.en.md

 # See also

-This project was created thanks to the inspiration, cohesive and friendly work of the team developers Many thanks for participating in the creation of this project to each of them!!!
+This project was created thanks to the inspiration, cohesive and friendly work of the team developers.
+Many thanks for participating in the creation of this project to each of them!!!